Skip To Main Content

 Head shot of Board Member Ryan LaLonde

-Heather Little, Clerk
+Heather Little, Board Clerk

-Board President Little received a BA in Psychology/Communications from Miami University, Oxford and a MEd in Special Education from California State University Sacramento.
+Board Clerk Little received a BA in Psychology/Communications from Miami University, Oxford and a MEd in Special Education from California State University Sacramento.
 In her master’s work, she focused on students with moderate to severe disabilities.

 Previously, Ms. Little was the Systems Director for First 5 Association, a nonprofit membership organization that focuses on building early childhood systems and supports to ensure that California’s young children are safe, healthy, and ready to succeed in school and life.
 She also worked for 16 years with the Seneca Family of Agencies, a non-profit that provides vulnerable students with a continuum of community and school-based services, including mental health, education, permanency, and juvenile justice programs.
 As a teacher, principal/assistant, and quality assurance assistant director at Seneca, Board Member Little says, “I gained a deep understanding of the interconnectedness of children's social-emotional development and well-being, and students' education experiences.”